 Normal body temperature varies throughout the day, as the body temperature will be low in the morning and rise in the late afternoon or evening.
 Although most people consider a temperature of 98.6 F (37 degrees C) to be normal.

 Your body temperature can range from 97 F (36.1 C) to 99 F (37.2 C) per degree, which is considered normal.

 - Problems related to inflammation, such as rheumatoid arthritis – inflammation of the lining of the joints

 - Certain immunizations, such as diphtheria, tetanus and acellular pertussis – DTaP or pneumococcal vaccine

 You may be successful in preventing fever by reducing your risk of infectious diseases.
 Here are some tips that may help:

 1. Wash your hands often and teach the same to your children.
-Do this especially before eating, after using the toilet, after spending time in crowds, after visiting an infected person, after touching animals and while traveling in public vehicles, etc.
+Do this, especially before eating, after using the toilet, spending time in crowds, visiting an infected person, touching animals traveling in public vehicles, etc.

 2. Teach your children to wash their hands properly.
 Apply soap thoroughly on the front and back parts of the hands and then wash them thoroughly with water.

 3. Always carry hand sanitizer with you.
 Use it when you don’t have soap and water available.